 Today though I braved the kitchen once again and cooked.
 True, I encountered some minor kitchen accidents (I cut myself, natalsikan ng mantika and muntik nang madulas sa floor) but all of them worth it when I saw how happy my family was when they ate my pork steak.

-blog of my good friend Dits (short for "maldita": we call each other this - self explanatory).
+I also got inspired recently through the blog of my good friend Dits (short for "maldita": we call each other this - self explanatory).
 She writes really practical and yummy recipes.

 Anyway here's my version of pork steak.
 Every household has their own recipe.
 Mine, I got from my mother-in-law.